rhaiscript/book/src/language/functions.md

 sub(2, 3,) == -1;   // trailing comma in arguments list is OK
 ```

+Defining functions can be disabled with [`no_function`].

 Implicit Return
 ---------------

 Just like in Rust, an implicit return can be used.
 In fact, the last statement of a block is
 _always_ the block's return value regardless of whether it is terminated with a semicolon `;`.
-This
-is different from Rust.
+This is different from Rust.

 ```rust,no_run
 fn add(x, y) {      // implicit return: